The 1910 Fires

 Aftermath and Legacy

 These and other subsequent literary efforts to defend the Forest Service’s reputation and mission may have contributed to distorting the history of the event.
-Most early accounts of the event (some written by agency personnel) minimized the critical role of the roughly 4,000 soldiers and others in fighting the fires, for example, even though they served admirably.
+Most early accounts of the event (some written by agency personnel) minimized the critical role of the roughly 4,000 soldiers and others in fighting the fires, for example, even though they served admirably in roles they were not prepare for.
 Ninety years would pass before the Big Blowup was fully examined by a historian and placed in the broader context of fire and Forest Service history.